Your guide to well-being

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act made these changes to health savings accounts (HSAs), health reimbursement accounts (HRAs), and flexible spending accounts (FSAs):

 - Now you can use your account to pay for over-the-counter (OTC) medications without a prescription.

 - You also can use your account to pay for menstrual care products.

 - Telemedicine services, like BCBSRI Doctors Online, can be covered before you meet your deductible on a high-deductible health plan, for a limited time.
-To increase access to care during the COVID-19 pandemic, BCBSRI is temporarily covering in-network telemedicine services at no cost to you.

 These rules have various restrictions and may change.
 Please contact BCBSRI Customer Service if you have any questions.

 Make sure you keep your finances safe.
 The Blue Cross and Blue Shield Association offers tips and resources for protecting against healthcare fraud during these uncertain times.
 Protect your information.

 *Apple and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc. Google Play is a trademark of Google Inc

 Virgin Pulse® is an independent wellness company, contracted by Blue Cross & Blue Shield of Rhode Island (BCBSRI) to provide wellness services.